Music of Indiana: Soul/R&B

-Babyface, an R&B musician himself from Indianapolis, has written 7 #1 Billboard Hot 100 hits, including "I'll Make Love to You" by Boyz II Men in 1994.
+Babyface, an R&B musician himself from Indianapolis, has written seven #1 Billboard Hot 100 hits, including "I'll Make Love to You" by Boyz II Men in 1994.
 A 25-mile stretch of I-65 through Indy was renamed Kenneth "Babyface" Edmonds Highway.

-FreshDuzIt, a hip-hop musician himself from Indianapolis, Producer of 2x Platinum single "Camelot', which reached No. 37 on Billboard magazine's Hot 100 chart, a rare accomplishment for any tune associated with an Indianapolis hip-hop act.

 Though born in Oklahoma, gospel singer Sandi Patty began her musical career in Indiana at Anderson University.

-Country music is very thick in Southern Indiana, an area considered part of the Upland South.

-The bluegrass festival Bill Monroe Memorial Festival has been held in Bean Blossom, IN every June since 1967.There were many Rock N Roll Bars Nite Clubs and Venues in the 70’s in and around the Indianapolis area.
-All you had to do was draw the Big crowd and Rock the House.
-One such band was The Dave Lady Band.